akamai/cli-etp/README.md

 $ akamai install etp
 ```

-Running this will run the system `python setup.py` automatically.
+Running this will take care of all the dependencies.

 ### API User and configuration file